So… I celebrated a birthday recently.

-From my perspective, the only group that owns an organization’s culture is the culture itself.
+From my perspective, the only thing that owns an organization’s culture is the culture itself.

-Sure, HR and CEOs can drive programs and initiatives to inspire desired behaviours, but the culture decides if it will accept and adopt to change.
+Sure, HR and CEOs can drive programs and initiatives to inspire desired behaviours, but the culture decides if it will accept and adapt to change.

 The culture decides if an organization’s “values” are just words written on a wall or real and worth fighting for when times get tough.

-In today’s climate, I believe that organizations live and die by their cultures, and their cultures are the end result of the ecosystem the business creates for its tribe to live in.
+In today’s climate, I believe that organizations live and die by their cultures, and their cultures are the end result of the ecosystem the business creates for its team to live in.

 In HR, we love processes.